China snatches another diplomatic ally from Taiwan

 Long-running rivalry

-China and Taiwan -- officially the People's Republic of China and the Republic of China respectively -- separated in 1949 following the Communist victory on the mainland after a civil war.
+China and Taiwan -- officially the People's Republic of China and the Republic of China, respectively -- separated in 1949 following the Communist victory on the mainland after a civil war.

 The two sides have been governed separately since, though a shared cultural and linguistic heritage mostly endures -- with Mandarin spoken as the official language in both places.

-Although both Taipei and Beijing view the island as part of China, neither government recognizes the legitimacy of the opposing side.
+Although both Beijing and Taipei view the island as part of China, neither government recognizes the legitimacy of the opposing side.

 There is a strong pro-independence sentiment within Taiwan's current ruling party led by President Tsai Ing-wen, prompting Beijing to harden its stance and stress its long-standing pledge to retake the island by force if necessary.